Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### **Bytecode**
 Bytecode is a numeric representation of smart contract instructions, enabling efficient interpretation by the virtual machine.
-It serves as an intermediate form between the Solidity source code and the machine code executed on the blockchain.
+It serves as an intermediate form between the source code (Such as Solidity) and the machine code executed on the blockchain.

 ### **Smart Contract**